scds/intro-python/lessons/lesson3a.md

 </details>

 ## Lesson Objectives
-- Use the `type()` function to see data types
+- Use the `type()` function to see data types.
-- Explore the differences between integers, floats, and complex numbers
+- Explore the differences between integers, floats, and complex numbers.

 <!-- ## Lesson Video
 The following video demonstrates each of the steps outlined below in text.